-Name of Course: Speech: Public Speaking/Speech I Sending Site: Cloud County Community College Name of Instructor: Rachel Ohmes Grade Level: 10-12 Pre-requisites: None Course Content: Public Speaking is offered for dual credit thro ough Colby Com nunity College as SP 176: Speech I. This is an introductory oral communications class emphasizing skills in speaking, listening, audience analysis, and speech writing and presentation.
+Name of Course: Speech: Public Speaking/Speech I Sending Site: Colby Community College

+Cloud County Community College

+Name of Instructor: Caleb Lamont, Nicholas Cady Grade Level: 10-12\

+Course Content: Public Speaking is offered for dual credit through Colby Community College as SP 176: Speech I.

+This is an introductory oral communications class emphasizing skills in speaking, listening, audience analysis, and speech writing and presentation.
 The goal of this class is to prepare students to communicate effectively and confidently in a variety of situations, and it is designed to increase students' awareness of the importance of oral communication in today's society as well as to develop competent speakers.
 Students will be expected to prepare and present six speaking assignments.
-Research and written organization skills are significant elements of the class, and students will be required to research and write speechesin part, outside of class.
+Research and written organization skills are significant elements of the class, and students will be required to research and write speeches--in part, outside of class.

 Methods of instruction will include textbook, class discussion and activities, written assignments, video presentations, speeches, and written exams.
 The college textbook will be required, as well as access to computers and the Internet during class for research and assignments.
-Fifty percent of the grade will be based on speeches, and fifty percent will be based on class participation, exams, and all other assignments. :
+Fifty percent of the grade will be based on speeches, and fifty percent will be based on class participation, exams, and all other assignments.

-Name of Course: College Algebra Sending Site: Wheatland Name of Instructor: Diane Wetter Grade Level: 11-12 Pre-requisites: 2 years of high school Algebra Course Content: functions and the ratic equations, their functions and their graphs; algebra eir zeros; exponential and logarithmic functions and ming; and matrices.
+Name of Course: College Algebra Sending Site: Wheatland

+Name of Instructor: Diane Wetter Grade Level: 11-12\

+Pre-requisites: 2 years of high school Algebra

+Course Content: Students develop an understanding of graphs of linear and quadratic equations, their functions and their graphs; algebra of functions and inverse functions; polynomial functions and their zeros; exponential and logarithmic functions and equations; systems of equations and inequalities; linear programming; and matrices.

-Name of Course: College Statistics Sending Site: Wheatland Name of Instructor: Diane Wetter Grade Level: 12 Pre-requisites: College Algebra Course Content: units dealing wit o an understanding and working knowledge of statistics h sampling, graphic and numeric statistics, probability oth univariate and bivariate statistic procedures.
+Name of Course: College Statistics Sending Site: Wheatland

+Name of Instructor: Diane Wetter Grade Level: 12\

+Pre-requisites: College Algebra

+Course Content: 'MA250 Statistics' is an introductory course designed to develop an understanding and working knowledge of statistics and statistical procedures.
+The course includes units dealing with sampling, graphic and numeric statistics, probability and statistical inference.
+In addition, the course touches upon both univariate and bivariate statistic procedures.

 MA250 Elements of Statistics (3 Cr.
 Hr.).
 This is an introductory course designed to develop an understanding of probability, frequency distributions, measure of location and variation, probability distributions, confidence intervals, hypothesis testing, tests of significance appropriate to binominal and normal populations, correlations, regression analysis, and analysis of variance.

-Name of Course: College Trigonometry Sending Site: Wheatland Name of Instructor: Diane Wetter Grade Level: 11-12 Pre-requisites: College Algebra Course Content: This course includes trigonometric functions ar equations and graphical analysis of the trigonom •• ons, solution of triangles, trigonometric identities and
+Name of Course: College Trigonometry Sending Site: Wheatland

+Name of Instructor: Diane Wetter Grade Level: 11-12\

+Pre-requisites: College Algebra

+Course Content: This course includes trigonometric functions and their applications, solution of triangles, trigonometric identities and equations and graphical analysis of the trigonometric functions.

-Name of Course: Psychology/Sociology Intro to Sociology/Psychology Sending Site: Colby Community College (Psy/Soc) Natoma (Intro to Soc/Psy) Name of Instructor: Ryan Hale (Psy), Daniel Blake (Soc), Rhonda Murphy (Intro to Sociology/Psy) Grade Level: 11-12 Pre-requisites: None Course Content: the six hours of college credit.
-The second ser and values will be examined and social problem nester Sociology ms will be discus ge).
-Students will be required to pay tuition to receive (3 hours credit) will be taught.
-Differences in culture sed.
-The first semester Psychology (3 hrs. cr.) will be vior.
+Name of Course: Psychology/Sociology Sending Site: Colby Community College (Psy/Soc)

+Intro to Sociology/Psychology Natoma (Intro to Soc/Psy)

+Name of Instructor: Ryan Hale (Psy), Daniel Blake (Soc), Grade Level: 11-12\ the six hours of college credit.
+The second semester Sociology (3 hours credit) will be taught.
+Differences in culture and values will be examined and social problems will be discussed.
+The first semester Psychology (3 hrs. cr.) will be taught.
+Students will learn about the causes of individual behavior.
 Class participation as well as written tests are important.